-- Promote development patterns and community design features to meet the needs of people of all ages, incomes and abilities.
-Pay particular attention to the needs of older adults, which represent the fastest-growing segment of the population. - Maintain Boulder, Brighton, Castle Rock and Longmont as distinct and self-sufficient freestanding communities, and more clearly define and support the regional role of rural town centers. - Minimize the extent of low-density, large-lot (semiurban) development. - Limit the total amount of semi-urban development in 2035 to a proportion that does not exceed the current proportion of all households in the region, which is estimated to be approximately 3 percent.
+- Minimize the extent of low-density, large-lot (semi-urban) development. - Limit the total amount of semi-urban development in 2035 to a proportion that does not exceed the current proportion of all households in the region, which is estimated to be approximately 3 percent.